AnthoniaUdomoh/anthoniaudomoh/README.md

 # Anthonia Udomoh (@anthoniaudomoh)
 I am a data analyst.
-My interests at the moment cuts across business analytics.
+My interest at the moment cuts across business analytics.

 ## Fun Fact
 ✨✨ I am also an entrepreneur that foster client continuity for business using Corporate Gifting<br>